Generative Engine Optimization (GEO)

 4. Strengthen authority

-• Keep all bios, credentials, and regulatory links active.
+• Ensure bios, credentials, and regulatory details are prominent and accurate.

 • Reference authoritative Canadian sources such as CanLII or Justice.gc.ca.